MicrosoftDocs/azure-stack-docs/AKS-Hybrid/prestage-cluster-service-host-create.md

 ## Before you begin

-- Make sure you have satisfied all the prerequisites in [system requirements](system-requirements.md).
+- Make sure you satisfy all the prerequisites in [system requirements](system-requirements.md).
 - Download and install the [AksHci PowerShell module](./kubernetes-walkthrough-powershell.md#install-the-akshci-powershell-module).

 ## Step 1: Prepare your Active Directory and DNS server for deployment

-If you cannot enable dynamic DNS updates in your DNS environment to allow AKS enabled by Arc to register the cloud agent generic cluster name in Active Directory and the DNS system for discovery, you must pre-create the respective records in Active Directory and DNS.
+If you can't enable dynamic DNS updates in your DNS environment to allow AKS enabled by Arc to register the cloud agent generic cluster name in Active Directory and the DNS system for discovery, you must pre-create the respective records in Active Directory and DNS.

 Create a generic cluster service in Active Directory with the name `ca-cloudagent` (or a name of your choice that doesn't exceed 32 characters).
-You must also create an associated DNS record pointing to the FQDN of the generic cluster service with the provided `cloudservicecidr` address.
-More details on the steps in this process can be found in the [Failover Clustering documentation](/windows-server/failover-clustering/prestage-cluster-adds).
+Also, create an associated DNS record that points to the FQDN of the generic cluster service with the provided `cloudservicecidr` address.
+For more information about the steps in this process, see the [failover clustering documentation](/windows-server/failover-clustering/prestage-cluster-adds).

 The AKS deployment attempts to locate the specified `clusterRoleName` in Active Directory before proceeding with the deployment.

 > [!NOTE]
 > Once AKS is deployed, this information cannot be changed.

-## Step 2: Prepare your machine(s) for deployment
+## Step 2: Prepare your machines for deployment

 Run checks on every physical node to see if all the requirements are satisfied to install AKS Arc.
 Open PowerShell as an administrator and run the following [Initialize-AksHciNode](./reference/ps/initialize-akshcinode.md) command: